Akash Kapur: Better to Have Gone

+Technology Policy

-Kapur's PhD thesis at Oxford focused on the effects of new technologies on economic and social development.
-He has frequently written on the intersection of technology and society, including for the Economist and the Wall Street Journal.
-He has also consulted for a variety of organizations on related topics, including the United Nations Development Program (UNDP) and The Markle Foundation.
+Kapur's PhD thesis at Oxford focused on the effects of new technologies on economic and social development, and especially on the digital divide.
+He has frequently written on technology policy and technology ethics, including for the New Yorker, the Economist the Wall Street Journal, and Foreign Policy.

+He is a Senior Fellow in tech policy at the GovLab at NYU, and at New America foundation.
+He is also a Visiting Scholar at Princeton University, where he works on digital public infrastructure (DPI).
+Kapur has taught on DPI at Princeton and written about its global spread.

+Kapur has consulted for a variety of organizations on technology policy, including the United Nations Development Program (UNDP) and The Markle Foundation.
 Kapur is the author of "Internet Governance," published by UNDP, a manual widely used by policymakers in Asia and developing countries.
-He is a non-residential Senior Fellow at The GovLab, New York University, an organization that explores the intersection of technology and governance, with a particular emphasis on open and shared data, and the potential of "data collaboration."
-Kapur is also a member of the Academic Council of Krea University, a new university in India that seeks to reimagine liberal arts for the twenty first century.
+Kapur is also a founding member of the Academic Council of Krea University, which seeks seeks to reimagine liberal arts for the twenty first century in India.